-Department faculty and students perform active research in a number of topics, from robotics to the language analysis of program comments.
-This research helps faculty keep the undergraduate curricula up to date in a rapidly changing field, and it assists in getting students into excellent advanced graduate programs.
+Department faculty and students research a number of topics, from robotics to the language analysis of program comments.
+This research helps faculty keep the undergraduate curricula up to date in a rapidly changing field, and it assists in students in pursuing excellent advanced graduate programs.

-- Human detection and tracking for robotic workcell safety
+- Human detection and tracking for robotic workcell safety (Dr. Eastman)

-- External calibration of cameras and laser sensors
+- External calibration of cameras and laser sensors (Dr. Eastman)

-- Text analysis and matching for information retrieval
+- Text analysis and matching for information retrieval (Drs.
+Binkley and Lawrie)

-- Software process analysis
+- Software process analysis (Drs.
+Binkley and Lawrie)

 Many published faculty papers are cited on the faculty pages and faculty research pages linked from the department's faculty and staff listing.
 In addition to research published in journals and conference proceedings, faculty and students occasionally publish Technical Reports on Loyola's website.